Pus

 Pus is an exudate, typically white-yellow, yellow, or yellow-brown, formed at the site of inflammation during infections, regardless of cause.
-An accumulation of pus in an enclosed tissue space is known as an abscess, whereas a visible collection of pus within or beneath the epidermis is known as a pustule, pimple or spot.
+An accumulation of pus in an enclosed tissue space is known as an abscess, a visible collection of pus within or beneath the epidermis is known as a pustule, pimple or spot, and a similar collection of pus around a hair follicle, is known as a boil.

+Terminology

+Suppuration is the formation or discharge of pus or may refer to pus itself.
+The adjectives purulent and suppurative describe the characteristic of containing, relating to, consisting of, or being pus or being related to suppuration.
+For example, purulent discharge is synonymous with pus while mucopurulent discharge refers to exudate containing both mucus and pus.
+Seropurulent fluid or discharge contains both serum and pus.
+A wound or lesion may be described as suppurative or purulent if contains or expresses pus.
+Pyogenic means producing, generating, or characterized by the expression of pus.
+The term is often used to describe pyogenic bacteria, organisms whose infections frequently result in pus formation.
+A pyogenic infection is an infection that is characterized by severe local inflammation, usually with pus formation, generally caused by one of the pyogenic bacteria.
+The adjective pussy (pronounced /ˈpʌsi/; comparative: pussier, superlative: pussiest) can also refer to pus.
+This usage is uncommon relative to the common meanings of the homograph pussy.

 Description

 Pus consists of a thin, protein-rich fluid (historically known as liquor puris) and dead leukocytes (white blood cells) from the body's immune response (mostly neutrophils).
 During infection, T helper cells release cytokines, which trigger neutrophils to seek the site of infection by chemotaxis.
 There, the neutrophils release granules, which destroy the bacteria.
 The bacteria resist the immune response by releasing toxins called leukocidins.
 As the neutrophils die off from toxins and old age, they are destroyed by macrophages, forming the viscous pus.
 Bacteria that cause pus are called pyogenic.

 Although pus is normally of a whitish-yellow hue, changes in the color can be observed under certain circumstances.
 Pus is sometimes green because of the presence of myeloperoxidase, an intensely green antibacterial protein produced by some types of white blood cells.
 Green, foul-smelling pus is found in certain infections of Pseudomonas aeruginosa.
 The greenish color is a result of the bacterial pigment pyocyanin that it produces.
 Amoebic abscesses of the liver produce brownish pus, which is described as looking like "anchovy paste".
 Pus from anaerobic infections can more often have a foul odor.

 In almost all cases when there is a collection of pus in the body, a clinician will try to create an opening to drain it.
 This principle has been distilled into the famous Latin aphorism "Ubi pus, ibi evacua" ("Where there is pus, evacuate it").

 Some disease processes caused by pyogenic infections are impetigo, osteomyelitis, septic arthritis and necrotizing fasciitis.

 An abscess is an enclosed collection of pus.